Kyriosity/use-dev/README+/decisions/README+/model_as_tasks.md

 ## Re-thinking model and presentation

-Modern languages and frameworks GRANT brilliant multitasking and synchro tools out-of-the-box.
+Modern languages and frameworks confer brilliant multitasking and synchro tools out-of-the-box. **Let's cast them to templates!**

-lets FIT them to templates!

-EVENTS
+> 🚧🚧🚧 <mark><b>... to be WRITTEN when PARTICULAR IMPLEMENTATION comes into play ...</b></mark> 🚧🚧🚧

 ## Appendices.
 Techniques

-Behind presentations, there could be some tricks to make them even better or worse (since any pattern is antipattern too).
+Some established techniques and tricks can still contribute to async thinking or spoil its implementation (since any pattern may conditionally become an antipattern).

+### Caching

+The most obvious and simplest to add technique.
+Only growing cache may concern but its size can be dramatically reduced when big parts are "hashed" and stored only once (floating window method to help).
+Along with easy-to-apply <samp>FIFO</samp>.

-### Laziness (not of a developer)
+### Laziness (not of developers)

 Since the olden days, programmers used to defer initialization/calculation of less or more "heavy" entities.
 This allows to **a)**&nbsp;load the stuff on&nbsp;demand only (eco-friendly), **b)**&nbsp;spread resources peaks, **c)**&nbsp;split suspense (which nevertheless remains).

-THOUGH LAZY LOAD is still practical

-In C# you can do it either with `Lazy<...>` or custom code like this:
+<details><summary><ins>&nbsp;In <b>C#</b> you can do it either with <code>Lazy<...></code> or custom snippet like this:&nbsp;</ins></summary>

-<details><summary><ins>&nbsp;Deferred loading snippet&nbsp;</ins></summary>
 &nbsp;

   ```csharp
 public BigAndHeavy Ram => _ram ??
 LoadAndHit();
 private BigAndHeavy? _ram;
   ```
+\_______________
 </details>

-Nowadays it's ALSO an anti-pattern.

-### As an "anti-pattern"
+This technique looks attractive when <mark>$`(performance/hit)*probability`$</mark> is too low.
+Being advanced we may think of making an on-the-fly reevaluation of this formula to unleash the lazy, which implies a smart realization of the next technique - _preloading_.

+#### Examples?

+Consider custom number sequences (relying on previous values).
+The first must be easy to calculate unconditionally while attributing as lazy the next ones when it's getting harder to compute.
+When the computer is idle, next _lazy_ number gets calculated to have a reasonable supply (say of a hundred in sequence).

-### Praise and critique of preloading
+### Preloading: praise and critique

-The power and storage even of home laptops are multicore, excessive, and mostly idle<sup>:video_game:</sup>, while platforms like .NET ensure the smooth background running of multiple processes.
+The power and storage even of home tablets are multiprocessor<sup>⚛️</sup>, multicore, excessive, and mostly idle<sup>:video_game:</sup>, while platforms like .NET, JVM, or browser engines, and any OS ensure the smooth background running of countless processes and threads.

-The story got inverted Lazy Loading - it's not crucial to delay tasks but to complete them as much as possible earlier and in the background, and then seamlessly produce results when asked.
+The story has much reverted the _Lazy Loading_ - it's not crucial to delay tasks but to complete them as much as possible earlier and in the background, and then smoothly render results on demand.

-It doesn't matter if you "pre-load" a dozen things, of which only one will be selected by the user (e.g. next wizard page dependent on differing paths).
-Compare to warehouses, where it costs to keep a supply of goods, for a single purpose to be delivered within a day when the customer orders.
+It doesn't matter if you "pre-load" a dozen things, of which only one will be selected by the user (e.g. a next wizard page dependent on differing paths).
+Compare this to maintaining gross warehouses for a single well-founded purpose: to deliver goods within a day on customer orders.

+&nbsp;&nbsp;&nbsp;&nbsp;<sup>⚛️</sup> <sub> There are at least three: main, math, and video.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:video_game:</sup> <sub>Assumed: usual office, browsers, business applications, and dev environments (not high-performance servers, top games, video processing or mining).</sub>

-ECO-FRIENDLY ANTONYM?
-Let's conisder if after the last mining farm is CLOSED.

-#### Caching
+**Eco-harmful?** Let's consider it when most blockchain mining farms are shut down.

-### Streaming (not on TitTok only 🍨🌹🥥)
+### Streaming

-Processing sync/async streams is a relatively fresh technique, which only requires a reference to its [foundation](https://github.com/ReactiveX)<sup>🔗</sup>.
+Processing sync/async streams is a still fresh technique, which only requires a reference to its [foundation](https://github.com/ReactiveX)<sup>🔗</sup>.

 \___________\
-🔚 🌔 <sub>2024 Kyriosity ... 🚧 work in (slow) progress 🐝</sub>
+🔚 🌔 <sub>2024 .. kyriosity ... 🚧 pending 🚧</sub>